wz-billings/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+Zane Billings is extremely excited to begin his graduate education at the University of Georgia in the fall!
+He will begin his PhD program in biostatistics very soon.

-Zane Billings is a mathematics student pursuing his undergraduate degree in applied mathematics and molecular biology at Western Carolina University.
+Soon, this information will be outdated: Zane Billings is a mathematics student pursuing his undergraduate degree in applied mathematics and molecular biology at Western Carolina University.
 He has experience in R programming, scientific computing, differential equation models, and data analysis.
-He has a 4.0 GPA, including several upper-level mathematics and biology courses, and additionally has been the teaching assistant for Introduction to Scientific Computing for two semesters.

 Zane has participated in two REU programs, [Math-Biology at UNCG](http://www.uncg.edu/mat/bio-math/REU/people.html) and [Population Biology of Infectious Diseases at UGA](http://reu.ecology.uga.edu/).

-Zane's previous work, employment, etc. can be accessed through the projects and links pages here, or through the outgoing links to the left.
+Additionally, Zane was the TA for a course on scientific computing for three semesters at WCU.
+His previous work, employment, etc. can be accessed through the projects and links pages here, or through the outgoing links to the left.